 - Custodian.
 The Custodian that holds the private key shards associated with the Fund's digital assets is Coinbase Custody Trust Company, LLC.
 Other digital asset financial vehicles that use cold storage may not use a custodian to hold their private keys. - Cold Storage of Private Keys.
 The private key shards associated with the Fund's digital assets are kept in cold storage, which means that the Fund's digital assets are disconnected and/or deleted entirely from the internet.
 See "Custody of the Fund's Digital Assets" for more information relating to the storage and retrieval of the Fund's private keys to and from cold storage.
 Other digital asset financial vehicles may not utilize cold storage or may utilize less effective cold storage-related hardware and security protocols. - Location of Private Vaults.
 Private key shards associated with the Fund's digital assets are distributed geographically by the Custodian in secure vaults around the world, including in the United States.
-The locations of the secure vaults may change regularly and are kept confidential by the Custodian for security purposes. - Enhanced Security.
+The locations of the secure vaults may change regularly and are kept confidential by the Custodian for security purposes.

+- Enhanced Security.
 Transfers from the Fund's Digital Asset Account require certain security procedures, including but not limited to, multiple encrypted private key shards, usernames, passwords and 2-step verification.
 Multiple private key shards held by the Custodian must be combined to reconstitute the private key to sign any transaction in order to transfer the Fund's digital assets.
 Private key shards are distributed geographically in secure vaults around the world, including in the United States.
 As a result, if any one secure vault is ever compromised, this event will have no impact on the ability of the Fund to access its assets, other than a possible delay in operations, while one or more of the other secure vaults is used instead.
-These security procedures are intended to remove single points of failure in the protection of the Fund's digital assets.

-- Custodian Audits.
-The Custodian has agreed to allow the Fund and the Manager to take any necessary steps to verify that satisfactory internal control system and procedures are in place, and to visit and inspect the systems on which the Custodian's coins are held. - Directly Held Digital Assets.
+These security procedures are intended to remove single points of failure in the protection of the Fund's digital assets. - Custodian Audits.
+The Custodian has agreed to allow the Fund and the Manager to take such steps as necessary to verify that satisfactory internal control system and procedures are in place. - Directly Held Digital Assets.
 The Fund directly owns actual digital assets held through the Custodian.
-The direct ownership of digital assets is not subject to counterparty or credit risks.
 This may differ from other digital asset financial vehicles that provide digital assets exposure through other means, such as the use of financial or derivative instruments. - Manager's Fee.
 The Manager's Fee is a competitive factor that may influence the value of the Shares.